 In order to be considered, programs must meet all of the following requirements.
+Programs that do not meet requirements will not be considered for a grant.

 - Offer age-appropriate therapeutic interventions, activities, or services that promote resilience, stability, and psycho-social health in traumatized youth.